-While homeowners in these designations typically aren’t required by their mortgage lender to purchase flood insurance, it is highly recommended for everyone in these areas (homeowners, business owners, landlords and tenants) to maintain adequate flood insurance.
+While homeowners in these designations typically aren’t required by their mortgage lender to purchase flood insurance, it is highly recommended for everyone in these areas (homeowners, business owners, landlords and tenants) to purchase and maintain adequate flood insurance while you live there.

 Undetermined Risk Flood Zones

 Undetermined risk flood zones in the U.S. may still be at risk of sustaining a flood at least once every 100 years, but no analysis has been conducted in the area.
 Flood insurance is still available in this zone and its purchase is strongly advised.

 There are 18 flood zones in the U.S. that have been designated by FEMA, which uses cutting-edge mapping technology to determine the flood risks of areas throughout the country and create a map for the general public to use.
 These designations are used by insurance companies and mortgage lenders and are aimed to help the general public determine the flood risk of their home or business.